HorstBaerbel/MAMEduino/README.md

 Set keys to send when button 0 is pressed: ```mameduino /dev/ttyS0 -s 0 UP UP LEFT```
 Set keys to send when coin 2 is inserted: ```mameduino /dev/ttyS0 -c 2 b l a r g```

-I found a bug or have suggestion
+I found a bug or have a suggestion
 ========

 The best way to report a bug or suggest something is to post an issue on GitHub.
 Try to make it simple, but descriptive and add ALL the information needed to REPRODUCE the bug. **"Does not work" is not enough!** If you can not compile, please state your system, compiler version, etc!
 You can also contact me via email if you want to.